-What are Chicken and Waffles?
+What Is Chicken and Waffles?

-It may sound odd, but this American dish is a delicacy, especially in the South.
 You get a sweet, savory, and fluffy taste and texture all at once.
-The chicken breast mixed with the Belgian waffles is a satisfactory brunch option or meal for any time of day.
+The crispy chicken thighs mixed with the fluffy waffles are a great brunch option or meal for any time of day, just like our Brown Sugar Chicken and Waffles, New England Maple Brunch Burger, and Sausage Egg and Cheese Bagel!

-Ingredients for Chicken and Waffles
+Delicious Chicken and Waffles Ingredients

-For the Cornbread Waffles
+For the Cornbread Waffle Recipe

 • All-purpose Flour and Cornmeal – the base for the waffle batter.